-HEN FIRST considering organizing a global meeting of University-Based Institutes for Advanced Study (UBIAS) in the summer of 2009, we started out with an internet search and were surprised to find so many institutes of this kind worldwide.
+When first considering to organize such a global reunion of University-Based Institutes for Advanced Study about 15 months ago, we started out with an internet search and were surprised to find so many institutes of this kind worldwide.

-Previously, we had been in touch with several widely renowned IAS that are not university-based, like the famous IAS Princeton, looking at them as models for setting up an institute like ours.
-We did indeed travel to Princeton and visited other famous institutes like the National Humanities Center, the institutes in Palo Alto, Uppsala, Wassenaar and the Wissenschaftskolleg in Berlin, receiving a very warm welcome and the most generous hospitality and advice at all these wonderful places.
-We learnt a tremendous amount through these encounters, getting to understand the basics and essentials that make them work, with components ranging from the vital necessity of rigorous academic standards and selection procedures to the importance of community-building, cultural activities and more practical matters such as regular meals shared by all fellows of the institute.
-So we have every reason to be grateful to these outstanding institutions and to revere them as highly attractive models.
-They have set the standards, and the excellent public reputation enjoyed by the term "IAS" today is due to their pioneering work and efforts.
+Previously, we had been in touch with independent and widely renowned IAS of the Princeton variety, looking at them as models for setting up an institute like ours.
+We did indeed travel to Princeton and visited other famous institutes like the National Humanities Center, the institutes at Palo Alto, Uppsala, Wassenaar or the Wissenschaftskolleg in Berlin, receiving a very warm welcome and the most generous hospitality and advice at all these wonderful places.
+We learnt a tremendous lot through these encounters, getting to understand the basics and essentials that make them work, with components ranging from the vital necessity of rigorous academic standards and selection procedures to the importance of community-building, cultural activities and more practical matters such as regular meals shared by all fellows of the institute.
+So, yes, we have every reason to be grateful to these outstanding institutions and to revere them as highly attractive models.
+They have set the standards, and the high public reputation which the term "IAS" enjoys today is really due to their pioneering work and effort.

-And yet, one fundamental difference could not be denied, for, after all, the premise of these visits was that we were building up an institute with one seminal objective that they did not share, namely to serve our university and to integrate the new institute into the existing academic framework of a 550 year-old university.
-Over the course of time we found that this feature of establishing an IAS within a traditional university and as part and parcel of this university made all the difference you could imagine, posed different challenges and opened up different potential.
-And it is with the ambition to learn more about the specifics of this new, 'hybrid' type of UBIAS that we have invited representatives from institutions similar to our own in this one, central respect: we all belong to Institutes for Advanced Study within a larger university context, institutes for whose identity it is vital to constantly define and redefine the relationship with their home institutions.
+And yet, one fundamental difference could not be denied, for, after all, the premise of these visits was that we were building up an institute with one seminal objective in addition, namely to serve our university and to integrate the new institute into the existing academic framework of a 550 year-old university.
+Over the course of time we found that this feature of establishing an IAS within a traditional university and as part and parcel of this university made all the difference you could imagine, posed different challenges and opened up different potentials.
+And it is with the ambition to learn more about the specifics of this new and 'hybrid' type of UB-IAS that we have invited you all as representatives from institutions similar to our own in this one, central respect: We all belong to Institutes for Advanced Study within a larger university context, institutes for whose identity it is vital to constantly define and re-define their relationship with their home institutions.

-Of course, once we decided that we would scrutinize this particular type of university-based institute more specifically, we immediately found that these institutions are fairly different from each other.
+Of course, once we decided that we would scrutinize this particular type of university-based institutes more specifically, we immediately found out that in this field, too, there is a wide and diverse spectrum of institutions with names like IAS, Center for Advanced Study, Collegium for Advanced Study and the like.
+And, of course, it is evident that in many respects these centers are fairly different from each other.

-So, the first question really is whether UBIAS do constitute a type of institution in their own right at all, or whether we find ourselves confronted with a multifarious continuum of different institutional settings, where the boundaries between UBIAS and university departments, humanities centres, research clusters or other types of inter-departmental centre are fuzzy and blurred.
-Or, to put it more bluntly: Does it make sense to have invited precisely this selection of institutes represented at the Freiburg conference?
+So, the first question really is whether UB-IAS do at all constitute a type of institution in their own right or whether we find ourselves confronted with a multifarious continuum of different institutional settings, where the boundaries between UB-IAS and university departments, humanities centers, research clusters or other types of inter-departmental centers are fuzzy and blurred.
+Or, to put it more bluntly: Does it make sense to have invited exactly this selection of institutes represented here in this room today?